wkurzius/textbook-notes/csawesome2/2-4-nested-if-statements.md

 ---
-title: 2.4 Nested if Statements
+title: 2.4 Nested `if` Statements
 layout: page
 course: AP CSA
-prev-link:
+prev-link: ./2-3-if-statements.html
-next-link:
+next-link: ./2-5-compound-boolean-expressions.html
 ---

 - Develop code to represent nested branching logical processes and determine the result of these processes